 Working as an Auto Mechanic is a technical vocation that isn’t limited to gas stations and car repair shops.
 You can earn higher income if you work with government agencies or automotive dealers but you need an Auto Mechanic resume that will rev up interest from the employer.

 The median annual salary for an Auto Mechanic is $37,120.
-But those who are able to find work in top government agencies or as technicians in car dealerships can jack up their potential earnings to as high as $62,280 per year.
+Those who are able to find work in top government agencies or as technicians in car dealerships can jack up their potential earnings to as high as $62,280 per year.

-Just like a good Auto Mechanic breaks down and diagnoses the problem with a car, we have done the same for your resume.
-We’ve gone one step further by providing an Auto Mechanic resume example you can study.
+Just like a good Auto Mechanic breaks down and diagnoses the problem with a car, we have done the same for the resume.

 Auto Mechanic Resume Sample

 Michael P. del Rosario

 Address: 1369 9th Avenue, San Francisco, CA 94122

 Current Job: Senior Mechanic; The Smog Shop, San Francisco, CA.

 ASE certified highly experienced automobile mechanic with a well-rounded skill set including basic maintenance services, rebuilding and installing parts and accessories, knowledge in automotive electronics, computer systems, and computerized diagnostics is looking to become the new Senior Mechanic for Toyota.
 In addition to my technical skills, I have a deep love and passion for cars that will carry over to excellent customer service.